-TABLE 12: Ordinal scores of African Cassava Monale Virus (ACMV) disease on seven cassava accessions and one variety at Legon and Bunso.
+TABLE 12: Ordinal scores of African Cassava Mosaic Virus (ACMV) disease on seven cassava accessions and one variety at Legon and Bunso.

+Released variety (control)

-All values are means of three replications Means with the same letter are not significantly different at the 5% level.
+All values are means of three replications

+Means with the same letter are not significantly different at the 5% level.